You can complete their online quiz to find out what role would suit you best.

 Thankfully there are charities working to change that.
 Searching for “Christmas” or “homeless” on volunteering website Do-It.org presents thousands of opportunities to help people less fortunate this festive season, including centre support work or delivery drivers for cooked Christmas dinners, activity packs, gifts and food hampers.

-It’s been a long year for many people who have had to shield themselves from the virus.
 Even though the vaccine programme has been a success, many older people have had less contact than they otherwise would and have been missing someone to talk to.

 Befriending.co.uk is a network of different charities across the UK connecting willing volunteers with people who struggle with loneliness.
 You can set yourself up as a ‘befriender’ with organisations like Age UK and many others.